portableant/museologi.st/projects/african-rock-art.md

 4. AWS for final delivery with 3 years of reserved instance.

-The Jekyll site pulled data from Contentful into nodes and created static pages for each rock art image and topic; this created a sustainable and preservable digital resource - low band width, fast and easy to maintain.
+The Jekyll site pulled data from Contentful into nodes and created static pages for each rock art image and topic; this created a sustainable and preservable digital resource - low bandwidth, fast and easy to maintain.

 ## 3d Models

 With Jennifer and Steve Dey at ThinkSee3D, we generated 3D models from archive images using photogrammetry methodologies, which were hosted on SketchFab under the British Museum profile, this enabled the physical objects that were still in situ to be visualised.
-These models were then embedded into the website and some were printed, in digital and in light weight handling materials for use in workshops and events.
+These models were then embedded into the website and some were printed, in digital and in lightweight handling materials for use in workshops and events.

 <div class="ratio ratio-16x9 my-3">
     <iframe src="https://sketchfab.com/playlists/embed?collection=3348c986a05d423d850f66ac5500b65a&autostart=0"